-Acrylate/Acrylamide Copolymer and Acrylamide/Sodium Acrylate Copolymer are used as indirect, direct, and secondary food additives.
+Acrylate/Acrylamide Copolymer and Acrylamide/Sodium Acrylate Copolymer are permitted for use as indirect, direct, and secondary food additives.
 CFR citation details regarding these uses and relevant limitations can be found in Table 5.

 TOXICOKINETIC STUDIES

 Toxicokinetics studies were not found in the published literature, and unpublished data were not submitted.